sonny-tel/Ion/README.md

 I don't know what the usage of this is, but if you want to get in touch you can message me on discord @sonny.tel or join the [R1Delta discord](https://discord.gg/r1delta).

+If you have any bugs please open an issue at [https://github.com/sonny-tel/Ion](https://github.com/sonny-tel/Ion)

 ## Instructions

 Installation is basically the same as regular Northstar, just follow their manual install instructions [here](https://docs.northstar.tf/Wiki/installing-northstar/manual-installation/#installing-northstar).
 If you have an existing Northstar install, you might want to backup/delete any files in R2Northstar/mods, as there's a good chance there might be problems.